dreamingechoes/dreamingechoes.github.io/_posts/2015-11-15-consuming-a-restful-api-faster-with-angularjs-and-yeoman.md

 ## We need some action!

 If reading the title of this part has come to your mind certain song, you're a cool person.
-If not, before continuing with the post head over to view [this video](https://www.youtube.com/watch?v=ZTidn2dBYbY) and then return to continue :D
+If not, before continuing with the post head over to view [this video](https://www.youtube.com/watch?v=ZTidn2dBYbY) and then return to continue :)

 In fact, our controller will be very simple, just have two methods to implement the operations of our application.
 The `$scope.change` method defined previously will looks like this: